 - Ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training will equip them with the knowledge to provide strategic challenge to ensure policies and procedures are fit for purpose and support the delivery of a whole school approach to safeguarding. - Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty as necessary) and local safeguarding arrangements. - Ensure they facilitate a whole-school approach to safeguarding. - Recognise the importance of online safety, understand the expectations and responsibilities of their role in monitoring online safety including ensuring the school has monitoring and filtering systems which meet digital and technology standards and ensure it is embedded in a whole school approach to safeguarding - Promote a positive safeguarding ethos with an attitude of 'it can happen here'. - Through the Head and Leadership Team ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Maintain an overview of the systems, structures and curriculum (including cocurriculum) of the school to ensure it actively promotes safeguarding and enables the best outcomes for all children. - Follow the guidelines as laid out in KCSiE 2023. - Have a nominated Child Protection and Safeguarding Governor. - Review the policies and procedures for Child Protection and Safeguarding at least annually, or more frequently as required, through the Compliance Committee and at a School Committee of Governors meeting. - Take proactive steps to satisfy themselves that the duties outlined have been appropriately and efficiently discharged. - Remedy any deficiencies or weaknesses in regard to Child Protection without delay.

-- Ensure the School pays due regard to Government Guidance when dealing with safeguarding matters. - Ensure that the school operates a thorough safer recruitment process, and that the Single Central Register is kept up to date and reviewed regularly. - Ensure the School has a safeguarding response to children who go missing in education. - Ensure that the School has a Staff Code of Conduct in place including a low level concerns policy. - Through the Chair of Governors, receive and act upon any concerns about the Head via the whistleblowing process. - Ensure the school is compliant with The Prevent Duty by maintaining an overview of how the school promotes Fundamental British Values.
+This training will equip them with the knowledge to provide strategic challenge to ensure policies and procedures are fit for purpose and support the delivery of a whole school approach to safeguarding. - Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty as necessary) and local safeguarding arrangements. - Ensure they facilitate a whole-school approach to safeguarding. - Recognise the importance of online safety, understand the expectations and responsibilities of their role in monitoring online safety including ensuring the school has monitoring and filtering systems which meet digital and technology standards and ensure it is embedded in a whole school approach to safeguarding - Promote a positive safeguarding ethos with an attitude of 'it can happen here'. - Through the Head and Leadership Team ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - Maintain an overview of the systems, structures and curriculum (including cocurriculum) of the school to ensure it actively promotes safeguarding and enables the best outcomes for all children. - Follow the guidelines as laid out in KCSiE 2024. - Have a nominated Child Protection and Safeguarding Governor. - Review the policies and procedures for Child Protection and Safeguarding at least annually, or more frequently as required, through the Compliance Committee, Education Sub Committee and at a School Governing Body meeting. - Take proactive steps to satisfy themselves that the duties outlined have been appropriately and efficiently discharged. - Remedy any deficiencies or weaknesses in regard to Child Protection without delay. - Ensure the School pays due regard to Government Guidance when dealing with safeguarding matters. - Ensure that the school operates a thorough safer recruitment process, and that the Single Central Register is kept up to date and reviewed regularly. - Ensure the School has a safeguarding response to children who go missing in education and/or who have regular unexplained or persistent absence - Ensure that the School has a Staff Code of Conduct in place including a low level concerns policy. - Through the Chair of Governors, receive and act upon any concerns about the Head via the whistleblowing process. - Ensure the school is compliant with The Prevent Duty by maintaining an overview of how the school promotes Fundamental British Values. - Ensure that the school complies with DFE Monitoring and Filtering Standards - Ensure child protection files are maintained as set out in Annex C of KCSiE 2024. - Ensure appropriate safer recruitment policies are in place, embedded and effective. - Ensure, where reasonably possible, that the School holds more than one emergency contact number for each student.